wso2-attic/ballerina-integrator/README.md

             //In this example student's ID should be in between 100 to 110 if (100 <= idValue && idValue <= 110) {
                 //Print the validity
-                io:println("The  Student ID is succussfully validated");
+                log:printInfo("The  Student ID is successfully validated");
                 //Forward the request to the enricher service var clientResponse = enricherEP->forward("/enrich", validatededReq);
                 forwardResponse(caller, clientResponse);